microsoft-mvp-events-cn/events/README.md

-# Event News
+# Shanghai MVP Events

-This repo contains individual pages for news or summary about past events.
+This repo contains individual pages about past events.

 ## How to contribute